AlexanderRosol/database_project_final/README.md

 We selected OrientDB because:

 - **Native graph support** with vertices and edges, ideal for our data.
-- **Bulk loading optimizations** (e.g., disabling WAL, cache tuning) to boost insert performance (we did not know at the time that this will cause us headaches).
+- **Bulk loading optimizations** like cache tuning to boost insert performance.
 - **Flexible schema** allowing dynamic creation of classes and properties.
 - **Lightweight setup**, running embedded or remotely with minimal dependencies.
 - We would have chosen *neo4j*, but it was not allowed, due to it being used in our laboratory classes.